Bpazy/issue-blog-action/README.md

 <!--END_SECTION:blog-->
 ```
-2. And then create Github Actions prifile like this:
+2. And then create Github Actions profile like this:
 ```yaml
 name: Update latest blog